 First, we are not attorneys and can not provide specific advice on the Nebraska Drug Laws And Regulations.
 This can only be done with an Attorney.
-It is very important you seek professional advice skilled in the ins and outs of local Nebraska drug laws and those drug laws specific to your location in Nebraska.
+It is very important you seek professional advice skilled with the ins and outs of local Nebraska drug laws and those drug laws specific to your location in Nebraska.
 You need to make the choice of when and were to see legal advice.

 There Are Four Major Drug Tests Given In Nebraska.